 5) What is my co-insurance once my deductible has been satisfied?
 (This is usually a percentage)

 6) What is my out-of-pocket maximum?
 How much as been met this year?

 7) Do I have any kind of special mental health network or require any special authorizations?

 8) What is the process for reimbursement and how long do I have to submit claims?

-I do offer reduced fee sessions.
+I do not offer reduced fee sessions.
 However, I am also able to provide referrals to low-cost or in-network options in the area.

 IN-NETWORK INSURANCE (NOT ACCEPTED*)